hetvi3012/Computer-Architecture/README.md

 Run `./assembler` to generate `output.mc`.

 **Simulate the code:**
-Run `./simulator output.mc` to execute the machine code with interactive prompts.
+Run `./simulator input.mc` to execute the machine code with interactive prompts.

 ## Limitations
 - **Pseudoinstructions:** Not supported.